AparnaAgrawal02/algorithms-blog/_posts/2021-10-06-Tower-of-hanoi.markdown

 when will the temple priests complete their task of moving all of the 64 disks?.
 The number of years to complete the task is at least: 2<sup>64</sup>-1 moves ie let us suppose that priests require 1 second to perform one move.
 At this speed, they would require 2<sup>64</sup>-1seconds to shift all discs from source tower to destination tower, which would be around 18,446,744,073,709,551,615 seconds, which would be approximately 580 billion years.(The earth is approximately 4.5 billion years old :))

+### Reve's puzzle(Tower of Hanoi problem with four pegs!)
+To find an optimal solution to find minimum steps to solve with  n>3 pegs is not as simple as it sounds.its been Frame–Stewart algorithm
+The Frame–Stewart algorithm is described below: n = disks. k = pegs.
+T(n,k)  is minimum number of moves required to transfer n disks using k pegs.
+The algorithm can be described recursively:

+- For some l,0<=l< n, transfer the top l disks to a single peg other than the start or destination pegs, taking T(l,k) moves.
+- Without disturbing the peg that now contains the top l disks, transfer the remaining n-l disks to the destination peg, using the remaining k-1 pegs, taking T(n-l,k-1) moves.
+- Transfer the top l disks to the destination peg, taking T(l,k) moves.

+- The entire process takes 2T(l,k)+T(n-l,k-1) moves.
+Therefore, the count l should be picked for which this quantity is minimum.
+for 4-pegs, T(n,4) = 2T(l,4) +T(n-l,3) = 2T(l,4)+2<sup>n-l</sup>
+the optimal l equals  the nearest integer to sqrt(2n).

 <br/><br/>